Aliases for SUN2 Gene

 GeneCards Summary for SUN2 Gene

 SUN2 (Sad1 And UNC84 Domain Containing 2) is a Protein Coding gene.
-Diseases associated with SUN2 include emerinopathy and reynolds syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Meiosis.
+Diseases associated with SUN2 include emery-dreifuss muscular dystrophy and emerinopathy.
+Among its related pathways are Cell Cycle, Mitotic and Packaging Of Telomere Ends.
 GO annotations related to this gene include identical protein binding and lamin binding.
 An important paralog of this gene is SUN5.

 UniProtKB/Swiss-Prot for SUN2 Gene